 Templates shared with you will be listed under the Shared with me category in the respective drop-down menu:

-In case you own the template and have shared it with others, it will be located under My templates in the drop-down menu.
+If you own the template and have shared it with others, it will be located under My templates in the drop-down menu.

 By utilizing shared drafts:

-You can combine that action with “Create draft” following it and this will automatically create the new draft under your account while giving management rights (Full access permission) over that draft to any collaborator:
+You can combine that action with “Create draft” following it, and this will automatically create the new draft under your account while giving management rights (Full access permission) over that draft to any collaborator:

 Example Use Case: